Taiwan Communist Party

 The Taiwan Communist Party was a social democratic political party in Taiwan.
-It was founded in 1994, but it could not register with the Ministry of the Interior until 2008, when the Constitutional Court removed anti-communist provisions from Taiwan's constitution.
+It was founded in 1994, but it could not register with the Ministry of the Interior until 2008, when the Constitutional Court removed anti-communist provisions from the Constitution of the Republic of China.
 The party was abolished by the Ministry of the Interior in 2020.

 History

 The Taiwan Communist Party was founded by Wang Lao-yang on 16 October 1994 in Sinhua, Tainan.
 Before founding the party, Wang was an active member of the Democratic Progressive Party (DPP).
 Wang left the DPP after an internal party struggle, in which the faction he favoured lost.

 A wealthy landowning farmer, Wang spent the next thirteen years and NT$60 million (US$1.85 million in 2008) trying to register the Taiwan Communist Party with the Ministry of the Interior, but his annual applications were repeatedly rejected.
 It was not until 20 June 2008 that Wang's goal was finally realised; on that day, the justices of the Constitutional Court ruled the prohibition of communism in Taiwan unconstitutional, thus allowing the registration of communist parties.
 Wang subsequently registered the Taiwan Communist Party on the same day, making it the first party to legally include "communist" in its name after the ruling.

 Wang claimed that the party had grown to 2,000 members by the end of 2008.

 On 29 April 2020, the Ministry of the Interior abolished the political party status of the Taiwan Communist Party.